-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549 FORM 10-K or ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition peri Commission File Nu THERMON GROUP (Exact name of registrant as specified in its charter) Delaware 27-2228185 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 100 Thermon Drive, San Marcos, Texas 78666 (Address of principal executive offices) (Zip Code) (512) 396 (Registrant's telephone num Securities registered pursuant to Section 12(b) of the Act: • • • • • • • • • • • • • • • • • • • • Name of each exchange Title of each class on which registered Common Stock, \$0.001 par value per share New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as de- efined in Rule 405 of the Securities Act. ☐ Yes 🗵 No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes ⊠ No Indicate by check mark whether the registrant (1) has filed all reports req 1934 during the preceding 12 months (or for such shorter period that the regis filing requirements for the past 90 days. \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronicall required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ shorter period that the registrant was required to submit and post such files). ☑ Yes □ No Indicate by check mark if disclosure of delinquent filers pursuant to Item and will not be contained, to the best of registrant's knowledge, in definitive p Form 10-K or any amendment to this Form 10-K. \square 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, roxy or information statements incorporated by reference in Part III of this Indicate by check mark whether the registrant is a large accelerated filer, company in Rule 12b-2 of the Exchange Act. an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defi- ned in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No The aggregate market value of the registrant's common equity held by no closing price of \$20.55 as reported on the New York Stock Exchange.
-Solely are deemed to be affiliates.
-As of May 26, 2016, the registrant had 32,232,486 shares of common stock, p ar value \$0.001 per share, outstanding.
-DOCUMENTS INCORPOR ATED BY REFERENCE
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549 FORM 10-K or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-35159 THERMON GROUP HOLDINGS, INC. (Exact name of registrant as specified in its charter) Delaware 27-2228185 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 100 Thermon Drive, San Marcos, Texas 78666 (Address of principal executive offices) (Zip Code) (512) 396-5801 (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: t, including area code) Name of each exchange Title of each class on which registered Common Stock, \$0.001 par value per share New York Stock Exchange common stovn, votor i par talae per stalae Tom Ford Stook Esternings Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as define ned in Rule 405 of the Securities Act. □ Yes ⊠ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes ⊠ No Indicate by check mark whether the registrant (1) has filed all reports requir 1934 during the preceding 12 months (or for such shorter period that the registratifiling requirements for the past 90 days. \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronically a required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 2 shorter period that the registrant was required to submit and post such files). \boxtimes Yes \square No Indicate by check mark if disclosure of delinquent filers pursuant to Item 40 and will not be contained, to the best of registrant's knowledge, in definitive prox Form 10-K or any amendment to this Form 10-K. ☑ Indicate by check mark whether the registrant is a large accelerated filer, an an emerging growth company.
+See the definitions of "large accelerated filer," "accompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Non-accelerated filer Emerging growth company If an emerging growth company, indicate by check mark if the registrant has election or revised financial accounting standards provided pursuant to Section 13(a) Indicate by check mark whether the registrant is a shell company (as defined in F Rule 12b-2 of the Exchange Act). □ Yes ⊠ No The aggregate market value of the registrant's common equity held by non-a closing price of \$19.75 as reported on the New York Stock Exchange.
+Solely for are deemed to be affiliates.
+As of May 25, 2017, the registrant had 32,370,856 shares of common stock, par value \$0.001 per share, outstanding.

-△ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For The Fiscal Year Ended March 31, 2016
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For The Fiscal Year Ended March 31, 2017